Tony award-winning U.S. playwright Neil Simon dies at 91: NYT

 Simon and Danny, whose living arrangements once inspired Neil’s “The Odd Couple,” then moved to television, working with such popular entertainers as Sid Caesar, Phil Silver and Jackie Gleason, and with other writers including Mel Brooks and Woody Allen.

 But Simon did not like television work and in 1960 came up with “Come Blow Your Horn,” which became a modest Broadway hit.
 It was followed by “Barefoot in the Park” in 1963, which ran for more than 1,500 performances.
-Simon would go on to dominate the 1960s with “The Odd Couple,” “Sweety Charity,” “Plaza Suite” and “The Last of the Red Hot Lovers.”
+Simon would go on to dominate the 1960s with “The Odd Couple,” “Sweet Charity,” “Plaza Suite” and “The Last of the Red Hot Lovers.”

 In the ‘70s he turned out “The Prisoner of Second Avenue,” “The Sunshine Boys” and “California Suite” while his ‘80s works included “Brighton Beach Memoirs,” Biloxi Blues,” “Broadway Bound” and “Rumors.”
 Simon continued into the next decade with “Lost in Yonkers,” “Jake’s Women,” “The Goodbye Girl” and “Laughter on the 23rd Floor.”